 Salt was an essential preservative used at that point.
-It was French conqueror Napoleon who started the search for better methods of preserving food by offering a vast sum of money to those who devised safer and dependable methods of preserving food.
+It was French conqueror Napoleon, who started the search for better methods of preserving food by offering a vast sum of money to those who devised safer and reliable means of preserving food.

 It was French chemist Nicolas Appert who came up with the solution to the problem.
-He found that sealing food in a container that was airtight could save food from rotting.
+He found that sealing food in an airtight container could save food from rotting.
 Five decades later, Frenchman Louis Pasteur discovered the link between the presence of microorganisms and the spoiling of food.

-Food Preservation: an Overview
+Food Preservation: An Overview

 Food preservation is necessary because increased instances of food spoilage can be attributed to attack by microbes or disease causing pathogens.
 Oxidation leads to destruction of essential compounds, harming the biochemical composition of food as well.

 To keep food from rotting, preservation is a must.
-Enzymes in raw fruits and other items can promote degradation which harms not only the texture and flavor, but also the nutritional value of food.
+Enzymes in raw fruits and other items can promote degradation, which harms not only the texture and flavor but also the nutritional value of food.
 Food that is contaminated may also become rancid or change color.

 The science behind preserving food is complicated.
 Even frozen foods cannot survive beyond a few weeks.
-For food preservation to last longer, special treatments are needed.
+For food preservation to last longer, unique treatments are needed.
 Humans have always had different measures to preserve food.
 Ancient people used to dry food in the wind and under the sun to remove the moisture.

 Historical Timeline of Food Preservation